 “Using the wrong Incoterm can result in errors in the pricing of goods and the misunderstanding of the obligations and division of responsibilities that are being negotiated between the buyer and the seller.
 This can lead to significant unanticipated liabilities for a company, which can be very costly,” Turi says.

 He adds that “companies often don’t ensure that the Incoterms in their sales agreements match across all the contracts involved in the transaction.
 When something goes wrong, the disagreements tend to focus on risks and responsibilities that could have been managed through the accurate use of an Incoterm.
 I’ve seen this happen and it can cost companies inordinate amounts of time and money to resolve.”

 To get businesses up to speed on these new terms, FITT and the CCC are offering Incoterms 2020 training across Canada.

-- For training details, visit the FITT Incoterms page.
-This in-class training is the official ICC Canada training, providing participants with both a refresher on Incoterms and what the Incoterms 2020 changes mean for businesses.
+- Visit the FITT Incoterms page for details about in-class ICC Canada training, providing participants with both a refresher on Incoterms and what they mean for their businesses.

-- You can also find other international trade-related courses, certification and resources at fittfortrade.com.
+- For other international trade-related courses, certification and resources, visit fittfortrade.com.

 - For more in-depth information about Incoterms, read our four-part series.